-When several people, be it mothers, fathers, grandparents or babysitters are caring for a child, things like this can get confusing.
-Several concerns with travel safety may arise.
+When several people — be it mothers, fathers, grandparents or babysitters — are caring for a child, things like this can get confusing.
+Travel safety concerns may arise.

-“For trips with toddlers in the car seat, be sure to stock up and pack the pockets behind the front seat with cardboard books, especially ones with buttons to push and make sounds,” says Ann Pennington, Palm Beach County grandmother of five children up to age 9.
-She switches her book selections up every now and then.
+“For trips with toddlers in the car seat, be sure to stock up and pack the pockets behind the front seat with cardboard books, especially ones with buttons to push and make sounds,” says Ann Pennington, Palm Beach County grandmother of five children.
+She switches up her book selections every now and then.

-Kelly Powell, program director for Safe Kids Palm Beach County, answers the above questions and others:
+Kelly Powell, former program director for Safe Kids Palm Beach County, answers the above questions and others:

-A: Confirm that family all buckles up and follows the law on every trip.
-Ask the difficult questions.
+A: Ask the difficult questions.
 You need to find out if they follow the same rules as your own family.
-Everyone your child rides with should have your family’s same safety priorities.
 Be aware of parental driving behaviors and family lifestyles.
-You need to be very familiar with whom your kids are riding because you want them safe on every ride.
+You need to be very familiar with whom your kids are riding.

 Create and enforce a family transportation plan that everyone discusses and agrees to and that applies to every ride, for every person.
 Talk about how no one should ever text and drive.
 Avoid distractions.
 Make safe choices.
 Discuss the importance of keeping everyone safely buckled at all times without exception, even the parents.

-A: Research shows that having a child properly secured in a child restraint will decrease injury and increase survival rates.
-Motor vehicle crashes are the leading cause of death to children ages 2 to 14 and the leading cause of injury-related deaths for children under 2.
-Road injuries are the leading cause of unintentional deaths to children in the United States.
+A: Motor vehicle crashes are the leading cause of death to children ages 2 to 14 and the leading cause of injury-related deaths for children under 2.
 Correctly used child safety seats can reduce the risk of death by as much as 71 percent.
 Most grandparents today didn’t grow up using seat belts for their kids because there wasn’t this extensive research, and also families weren’t on the road as much.
 We spend much more of our time in cars now, and we know that seat belts and car seats absolutely save lives.